-Response: Yes, our practice works with all types of insurance on an ‘open-/out-of-network basis’.
+Response: Yes, our practice works with all types of insurance on an "open-/out-of-network basis."
 As an open-access/out-of-network provider, we are not contracted directly with your insurance but we can provide you with services/materials and still utilize your insurance benefits/coverage.
-If you provide us with a few pieces of information, we are able to pull your insurance eligibility and coverage and let you know how much you will pay for services and how much insurance will reimburse you directly.”
+If you provide us with a few pieces of information, we are able to pull your insurance eligibility and coverage, as well as let you know how much you will pay for services and how much insurance will reimburse you directly.

 When a patient asks how you’re different than the competition